 Colloquim on Social Organisation in Logical Theory, TU Eindhoven, March 1998.

 The following are points from an abstract for a talk, together with some observations prompted by a day of pleasant discussion at Eindhoven Technical University.

-1 Logic in Groups Traditional logic is mainly about single agents that think, reason and evaluate.
+- 1 Logic in Groups Traditional logic is mainly about single agents that think, reason and evaluate.
 But social themes are emerging nowadays.
-Our somewhat Pickwickian sense of 'social' themes employed here: all those issues where a group level is essential.

-2 Epistemic Logic A famous case where a social level leads to significant logical insight is Epistemic Logic, in its gradual development from individual knowledge to group knowledge.
+Our somewhat Pickwickian sense of 'social' themes employed here: all those issues where a group level is essential. - 2 Epistemic Logic A famous case where a social level leads to significant logical insight is Epistemic Logic, in its gradual development from individual knowledge to group knowledge.
 Hintikka talked about single agents which can reflect on each other's information through finite iteration of knowledge operators K_i , K_j .
-Lewis put 'common knowledge' on the map in his study of conventions and rules, R. Fagin, J. Halpern, Y. Moses & M. Vardi 1995 has a fullfledged theory of 'collective epistemic operators' E_G ("everyone in group G knows"), C_G ("common knowledge in G "), IG ("implicit knowledge in group G").
+Lewis put 'common knowledge' on the map in his study of conventions and rules, R. Fagin, J. Halpern, Y. Moses & M. Vardi 1995 has a full-fledged theory of 'collective epistemic operators' E_G ("everyone in group G knows"), C_G ("common knowledge in G"), IG ("implicit knowledge in group G").
 Common knowledge is a typical group phenomenon (what is known in 'reflective equilibrium'), as is implicit knowledge (what is known by pooling the individual information).
 No explicit calculus of groups occurs in epistemic logic, which would take this emancipation of social structure one step further.

 Introduce groups as an explicit object of study, in a dynamic logic with manipulation of G-arguments, not just proposition arguments.
-An example is a modal calculus of social combination inferences such as (1) C_GA implies C_G'A for all subgroups G' of G (valid for factual propositions, invalid for statements of ignorance), or (2) combinations of group knowledge, such as (C{G1}A & C{G2}B) \rightarrow C(G1\cupG2)(A&B) (invalid), or (I{G1}A & I{G2}B) \rightarrow I(G1∪G2)(A&B) (valid).
+An example is a modal calculus of social combination inferences such as (1) C_GA implies $C{G'}A$ for all subgroups G' of G (valid for factual propositions, invalid for statements of ignorance), or (2) combinations of group knowledge, such as $(C{G1}A \& C{G2}B) \to C{(G1 \cup G2)}(A\&B)$ (invalid), or $(I{G1}A \& I{G2}B) \to I{(G1 \cup G2)}(A\&B)$ (valid).
 This calls for systematic comparison with dynamic logics and process algebras for parallel computation.
-(Common knowledge can be viewed as referring to a program (i1 \cup ... \cup i_k)^{} where G = {i1, ..., i_k}.
+(Common knowledge can be viewed as referring to a program $(i_1 \cup ... \cup i_k)^$ where $G = \{i_1, ..., i_k\}$.
 What is the natural group structure allowing for cooperation between subgroups?